 If your hostess is an avid entertainer, then she probably goes out of the way to keep her home clean and nice for having guests over.
 So a nice batch of specialty soaps would be right up her ally and keep her bathroom smelling great.

 Again, making her home welcoming and relaxing is what your hostess probably wants for her guests, so a nicely scented candle would be a great addition to her home decor.
 Just make sure the scent is light and not too obnoxious.
 Think laundry, fresh air, lavender.

 14// Mortar and Pestle

 Does your hostess like to make guacamole?
 Crush her own spices?
 Mix marinades?
 Then a mortar and pestle may be the perfectly unique and inexpensive hostess gift for her!

 This may be a great gift as long as you know your hostess fairly well.
-A personalization with her name or even something about being a great hostess would be a great inexpensive hostess gift.
+A personalized wine glass with her name or even something about being a great hostess would be a great inexpensive hostess gift.

 16// Sugar Scrub

 Maybe your party hostess has been stressed out and just wants to relax when this is all over.
 Bath bombs, or a nice sugar scrub like this one by Tree Hut will help her scrub away all the work she did preparing for the party.

 Stationary may be a thing of the past for some, but others love adding that personal touch to the things they do.
-A stack of unique thank you cards or even a cute “to-do” list with it’s own pen might be just right for your hostess.
+A stack of unique stationary cards or even a cute “to-do” list with it’s own pen might be just right for your hostess.

 18// Personalized Koozies